 - Sore throat

-If the patient does not receive treatment the risk of life-threatening complications is higher - Mortality rates reported vary from 40% to 78% - symptoms may include:
+If the patient does not receive treatment, the risk of life-threatening complications is higher - Mortality rates vary from 40-76 percent - symptoms may include:

 - Asphyxia (suffocation)